 - Automated testing.
-Some tools, mostly those that are paid, also include test automation, which can save developers a lot of time since they can run fewer manual tests.
+Using best test automation tools can save developers a lot of time since they can run fewer manual tests.

 Start with identifying browsers you need to check your site on.
 To do that, it’s essential to understand your site’s target audience and their preferences.
 By only testing on browsers and browser versions that are popular among your target audience, you can significantly reduce your testing time.

 For instance, if your site’s target audience is Americans, you should consider that most Americans use Google Chrome according to Statista.
 Thus, you should focus on different versions of Chrome when performing cross-browser testing.
 Another example could be a site intended for macOS users.
 In this case, the site should be thoroughly tested for the Safari browser first.